jannittayao/XMapTools-local-bulk-comp/index.md

 ## Finding a local bulk composition with XMapTools

-Written with measurements taken from the
+Written with measurements taken from the ___ microprobe from the American Museum of Natural History

+This tutorial uses the following files:

+- `Classification.txt`
+- `Standards.txt`
+- etc

+Files can be found on the [XMapTools home page](https://www.xmaptools.com/additional-tools-files/) but are also in the Github repository that this page is hosted on for your convenience.

 ### Markdown